Penguor/PenguorDocs/docs/Language_Specification/Messages/Penguor-debugmsg.md

 - `PGR-0019` {0} is not accessible from {1}
 - `PGR-0020` The symbol '{0}' does not exist in the current scope
 - `PGR-0021` Could not find library '{0}'
+- `PGR-0022` Postfixed calls may not be chained